PrincessRTFM/ffxiv-extended/plugin-recs.md

 <details>
 <summary>Advanced</summary>

-You can also congifure <i>webhooks</i> that this plugin will post messages to for the role/roulette alerts that you enable.
-In fact, you can even tell it not to do chatlog messages and <i>only</i> do webhooks.
+You can also congifure _webhooks_ that this plugin will post messages to for the role/roulette alerts that you enable.
+In fact, you can even tell it not to do chatlog messages and _only_ do webhooks.
 The posted message is in the kind of format for a basic discord webhook and can't be changed, so while you can easily have your client post alerts about roulette bonuses to a discord channel if you want, any other (custom) receivers will need to be able to extract the roulette and role from a human-readable message in a string in a JSON object.
 You might be interested in the [webhook] utility for that if you need a translation layer.

 </details>

 ### Burning Down The House